 As part of its work in that arena, the Academy recently reviewed a draft white paper(hcp-lan.org) released by the Primary Care Payment Model Work Group(hcp-lan.org) -- an offshoot of HHS' Health Care Payment Learning and Action Network (HCP-LAN)(innovation.cms.gov).

 In a Nov.
-15 letter(350 KB PDF) addressed to work group members, AAFP Board Chair Wanda Filer, M.D., M.B.A., of York, Pa., responded to recommendations in the draft paper.
+15 letter(10 page PDF) addressed to work group members, AAFP Board Chair Wanda Filer, M.D., M.B.A., of York, Pa., responded to recommendations in the draft paper.

 - The AAFP recently responded to a draft white paper on primary care payment models released by the Primary Care Payment Model Work Group.

 - AAFP Board Chair Wanda Filer, M.D., M.B.A., noted that the draft paper was consistent with AAFP principles on alternative payment models that call for them to provide longitudinal, comprehensive care and to improve quality, access and health outcomes.

 - In her letter, Filer discusses various issues related to each of seven principles laid out in the draft paper.

 According to the authors, primary care payment models should rely on seven principles that, when activated in unison, will

 - support the effective delivery of high-value primary care for all patients,